vygr/ChrysaLisp/docs/CLASSES.md

 ## (raise field | (var val) ...) -> (defq var (get field this) ...)

-This, and `(lower ...)` the opposite, is a macro to pull instance data properties into the method lambda.
-It will declare, with `(defq ...)`, each property as a local var without the leading ':'.
+This, and `(lower ...)` the opposite, is a macro to pull instance data properties into the method lambda. it'll declare, with `(defq ...)`, each property as a local var without the leading ':'.

 Optionally you can add extras to the generated `(defq ...)` if required by